 The turning chain for dc is typically 3 chain stitches.
 However, some patterns may call for 2 chain stitches.

-Yes, chain 3 is your first dc of the row/round unless stated otherwise.
+The turning chain is usually counted as the first dc of the row/round unless stated otherwise.

 Free Crochet Patterns That Use Double Crochet Stitches

-Due to its simplicity and versatility, the double crochet stitch is one of the most commonly used stitches in many beginner-level crochet patterns.
-Here are a variety of free patterns that use the dc stitch:
+Due to its simplicity and versatility, dc is one of the most commonly used stitches in many beginner-level crochet patterns.
+Here is a variety of free patterns that use the dc stitch:

 Oversized Tote Crochet Pattern In Diamond Stitch